open-telemetry/semantic-conventions/docs/database/database-spans.md

 If a corresponding `{target}` value is not available for a specific operation, the instrumentation SHOULD omit the `{target}`.
 For example, for an operation describing SQL query on an anonymous table like `SELECT * FROM (SELECT * FROM table) t`, span name should be `SELECT`.

+## Status

+[Span Status Code][SpanStatus] MUST be left unset if operation has ended without any errors.

+Instrumentation SHOULD consider operation as failed if:

+- the `db.response.status_code` value indicates an error

+  > [!NOTE]
+  >
+  > The classification of status code as an error depends on the context.
+  > For example, a SQL STATE `no_data` status code indicates an error if the application
+  > expected the data to be available.
+However, it is not an error when the
+  > application is simply checking whether the data exists.
+  >
+  > Instrumentations that have additional context about a specific operation MAY use
+  > this context to set the span status more precisely.
+  > Instrumentations that don't have any additional context MUST follow the
+  > guidelines in this section.

+- exception is thrown by the instrumented method call
+- instrumented method returns error in another way

+When operation ends with an error, instrumentation:

+- SHOULD set span status code to `Error`
+- SHOULD set `error.type` attribute
+- SHOULD set span status description when it has additional information about the error that aligns with [Span Status Description][SpanStatus] and can't be inferred from `db.response.status_code` or `error.type` attributes.

+  When operation fails with exception, the span status description SHOULD be set to exception message.

+### Recording exception events

+**Status**: [Experimental][DocumentStatus]

+When operation fails with exception, instrumentation MAY record [exception event](../exceptions/exceptions-spans.md) by default if and only if the span being recorded is a local root span (does not have a local parent).

+> [!NOTE]
+> Exception stack traces could be very long and are expensive to capture and store.
+> Exceptions which are not handled by instrumented libraries are likely to be caught,
+> logged, and handled by the caller.
+> Exceptions that are not handled are recorded by they outermost instrumentation
+> such as HTTP or gRPC server.

+Instrumentations SHOULD NOT record exception events (by default) on spans that have local parents.

 ## Common attributes